 Sports betting pools are friendly competitions that can be used to add excitement to an entire season or a single game.
-There are all kinds of sportsbooks with pools out there, but a few are much more common than the others.
+There are all kinds of fantasy sports betting sites with pools out there, but a few are much more common than the others.
 On this page, we will discuss a couple of the most common pools and explain how they work.

 Best Sites for Betting Pools